+As this is a new academic year, information may not have been brought forward from last term.
 If there are no pupils recorded as ‘post looked after arrangements’ a warning message is displayed when you create and validate which says;

 There is no Post Looked After Arrangements information.
 Do you wish to continue to create the return?

 You therefore need to check this panel to ensure that all ‘Post Looked After Arrangements’ pupils have been recorded accordingly.

 If all relevant pupils are appearing in the Post Looked After Arrangements panel no further action is required.
 If however, you need to add new pupils click the Edit button in the panel.
 Alternatively go to Tools | Statutory Return Tools | Update Post Looked After Arrangements (if you use this option remember to Recalculate this section of the census to refresh the data).

 A Post Looked After Arrangements screen appears where you can search for the pupil(s) and add them to the Post Looked After Arrangements Panel.